Portrayal of black people in comics: DC and Marvel's black starring characters

 There would be no black hero starring in his or her own mainstream comic title until Marvel's Luke Cage debuted in his own title, Luke Cage, Hero for Hire, in June 1972.
+However, just over a year later, in 1973, Marvel gave a Black cowboy his own series.
+TThe character was Reno Jones, who had been introduced earlier that year as one half of the Western duo in the series Reno Jones and Kid Cassidy Gunhawks, created by Gary Friedrich and Syd Shores.
+When his partner Kid Cassidy was killed in issue number six, the series was retitled Reno Jones, Gunhawk beginning with issue number seven, making Jones Marvel's first Black cowboy to lead a Western comic.
+Reno Jones was therefore the third Black protagonist in a Western comic, following The Chisholm Kid, the first Black cowboy in a comic strip, which debuted in 1950 (also illustrated by Carl Pfeufer), and Lobo, published by Dell in 1965.
 Following this, Black Panther took over the title Jungle Action from issue No. 5, beginning with a reprint of the Panther-centric story from The Avengers No. 62 followed by a new, critically acclaimed series written by Don McGregor with art by pencilers Rich Buckler, Gil Kane, and Billy Graham, in #6–24 (Sept.
 1973 – Nov.
 1976).
 Meanwhile, Luke Cage's title saw supporting character Bill Foster become Black Goliath in April 1975, and the following month saw the debut of Marvel's first major African female character, the superhero Storm of the X-Men in Giant-Size X-Men No. 1 (May 1975).

 Victor Stone's horrified reaction to his prosthetics.

 DC Comics' first black superhero to star in his own series was Black Lightning.
 He debuted in his self-titled series in April 1977.
 He was Jefferson Pierce, an Olympic athlete turned inner-city school teacher.
 Created by Tony Isabella and artist Trevor Von Eeden, he toted a voltage-generating belt and a white mask.
 He was preceded in January 1973 by the debut of the Amazon warrior Nubia (Wonder Woman's fraternal twin sister) in Wonder Woman #204, marking the first appearance of a Black woman superhero character in a DC Comics publication; Nubia would not, however, star in her own comic book until 2021.
 Other antecedents came from DC's young superhero team the Teen Titans, which saw supporting character Mal Duncan, who first appeared in Teen Titans No. 26 in 1970, become the superhero Guardian in Teen Titans No. 44 (Nov.
 1976).
 He was quickly joined by Bumblebee (appearing from Teen Titans No. 46 as Karen Beecher, and from No. 48, June 1977, as Bumblebee).
 Three years later, the formation of the New Teen Titans would see the introduction of Victor Stone as the superhero Cyborg (DC Comics Presents No. 26, Oct.
 1980).
 Created by writer Marv Wolfman and artist George Pérez, Cyborg would later have his own title and become a member of the Justice League.